Free Feature

-An Autograder is a tool built into an exercise that tests student programs to identify errors in the code.
-The Autograder runs anytime the student checks their code or attempts to submit their Assignment.
-If any of the autograder's tests fail, the student will be prompted to fix their code before submitting.
+An Autograder is a tool built into a CodeHS exercise that tests student programs to identify errors in the code.
+It runs anytime the student checks their code or attempts to submit their Assignment.
+If any of the Autograder's tests fail, the student will be prompted to fix their code before submitting.

 Exercises Without Autograders